 3. Ergonomic workstations and equipment

-- Standing desks & adjustable workstations: Ergonomic furniture, including adjustable desks and chairs, to promote better posture and health.
+- Standing desks and adjustable workstations: Ergonomic furniture, including adjustable desks and chairs, to promote better posture and health.

 - Dual or ultra-wide monitors: Dual monitors or large ultra-wide screens to increase productivity and ease multitasking.